SmallHQ/hookfeed.github.io/source/blog/2014-04-07-dont-blow-your-opportunity-to-squash-customer-objections.markdown

 ---
-title: Don't Act Huge...Don't Act Tiny
+title: Don't Blow Your Opportunity to Squash Customer Objections
 teaser: How we launched a sign up page that didn't address the objections of our customers, and what we did to fix it.
 author: matt_goldman
 published: true